zioDocker/DockerDevelopmentOnMac/README.md

 For more informations about Traefik and its configuration visit its website.

+Check this [repo](https://github.com/learning-by-failing/docker-multiapp) for a practical configuration of Traefik.
 ## Ispirations
 - [http://nfs.sourceforge.net/](http://nfs.sourceforge.net/)
 - This scipt is inspired from this